ivoreda/cowryWiseApi/README.md

 This is the README file for the Python developer role recruitment API

-After calling the api a couple of times, click on the url and hit enter to view the created key-value pairs
+After calling the api a couple of times, click GET to view the created key-value pairs